owncloud-archive/documentation/user_manual/pim/contacts.rst

 * Change port to 80.
 * Go back to account information and hit Save.

-You should now find your contacts in the addressbook of your iPhone.
+You should now be able to find your contacts in the addressbook of your iPhone.

 Other Syncing options provided by ownCloud